alan-turing-institute/KnowledgeFlows/report/Annex.md

 |Restaurants, mobile food service|	Office admin, business support|	Food, beverages, tobacco mainly|	Office admin, business support|
 |Office admin, business support|	Head office activities|	Restaurants, mobile food service|	Engineering/tech consultancy|
 |-------|-------------------|------------|-------------|

+The UK skill-relatedness networks are illustrated in Figures \ref{Network20092018_conn} and \ref{Network19972008_conn}.
+In these figures each node represents an industry and each edge its skill-relatedness index.
+The node layout is built with a spring algorithm called "Force Atlas" in Gephi.
+In both figures, labels indicating the general position of different industries are shown, and is possible to observe that industries that are more skill-related tend to be position closer toguether (eg. government, services and finance tend to be in one side of the network, whilst manufacture related industries is in the other side).

+In figure \ref{Network20092018_conn} the size of each node represents the total employment in each industry during 2015, which is obtained using the open access Business Register and Employment Survey (BRES) provided by the [Nomis](https://www.nomisweb.co.uk/query/construct/summary.asp?mode=construct&version=0&dataset=189) service from the Office of National Stistics (ONS).